zy79/wallpaper_update/README.md

 # wallpaper_update
-This Python is to scan and update new Windows 10 wallpapers to dedicated folder.
+This Python code is to scan and update new Windows 10 wallpapers to dedicated folder.
+Python version: 3.7